bborbe/auth-http-proxy/README.md

 # Auth-Http-Proxy

-Is a http-proxy to add authenication to applications without own.
+Is a http-proxy to add authentication to applications without own.
 You can choose between basic-auth and html-form based.
 Posible user storages are ldap, file, crowd or [auth](https://github.com/bborbe/auth).

 ## Install via Debian-Package